Kilcullen: Historic Remains

 On a hill around three kilometres south and east from Kilcullen (Bridge) is the site of the original settlement, now known as Old Kilcullen, featuring an historic church and graveyard, with an extant round tower.

-Old Kilcullen may have related to the reputed site of a palace or ceremonial place of the Kings of Leinster at Dun Ailinne, on an adjacent hill.
-Local groups have constructed an interpretative site for Dun Ailinne at Nicholastown, about a kilometre from the modern town centre, featuring a sculpture by local sculptor and art teacher (at Kilcullen's Cross and Passion College) Noel Scullion.
-The site was informally launched at the Spring Equinox, and formally in summer, 2008.
-In April 2009, it was announced that Dun Ailinne might form part of a bid for World Heritage Site status, along with other royal sites from around Ireland.
+Old Kilcullen may have been related to the reputed site of a palace or ceremonial place of the Kings of Leinster at Dun Ailinne, on an adjacent hill.
+Local groups have constructed an interpretative site for Dun Ailinne at Nicholastown, about a kilometre from the modern town centre, featuring a sculpture by local sculptor and art teacher Noel Scullion (at Kilcullen's Cross and Passion College).
+The site was informally launched at the Spring Equinox and formally in summer 2008.
+In April 2009, it was announced that Dun Ailinne might be part of a bid for World Heritage Site status, along with other royal sites across Ireland.

-To the west of the town is Castlemartin Estate, where, to the northwest, is situated Castlemartin House.
+To the west of the town is Castlemartin Estate, where, to the north-northwest, is situated Castlemartin House.
 This 18th-century mansion, said to have around thirty rooms, is owned by American billionaire, John Malone.
 The house is a successor to a series of older dwellings, perhaps dating back to the 13th century.
 The estate also includes St. Mary's Church ("Castlemartin Chapel"), a dependent chapel of Kilcullen Church, founded c.
 1200, ruined for centuries and restored in 1979–1980, and a number of other houses.
 Two of these, and outlying buildings, opening off the northern part of Main Street, were planned to be redeveloped as apartments, restaurants and shops, with permission granted on 15 February 2008.
-While the estate itself is largely closed to the public, the new development is required to be without gates, and it was a condition of restoration of the old church that reasonable public access to this also be available.
+While the estate itself is largely closed to the public, the new development must be without gates, and it was a condition of restoring the old church that reasonable public access to it also be available.